jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 can contain `$1`, `$2` etc. as placeholders for parameter values that you will provide when you invoke the prepared satement.

+See @ref parameters for more about this.
+And here's a simple example of preparing a statement and invoking it with parameters:

     void prepare_find(pqxx::connection &c)
     {
       // Prepare a statement called "find" that looks for employees with a